wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;How is the Absolute experienced?

 **M:**&ensp;It is not an object to be recognised and stored up in memory.
 It is in the present and in feeling rather.
 It has more to do with the ‘how’ than with the ‘what’.
-It is in the quality, in the value; being the source of everything, it is in everything.
+It is in the quality, in the value; beïng the source of everything, it is in everything.

 **Q:**&ensp;If it is the source, why and how does it manifest itself?